-Pravduh is based on the functionality and interface of the Apple News app, but includes the aforementioned rating system, so you can immediately see whether an article is biased or based on poor research.
+Pravduh borrows its core functionality from the Apple News app, but includes the aforementioned rating system, so you can immediately see whether an article is biased or based on poor research.
 The Top Stories algorithm takes these ratings into account, pushing down articles that got worse ratings than others.

 At the beginning of the project, I considered including a forum – essentially be a Reddit & Twitter hybrid of sorts –, where people would be able to discuss issues, either related to a specific article or a topic in general, and based on the principles of deliberation theory.